Michael enjoys researching and writing about topics like health, nutrition, and business.

 The more you look into the story of what the sandwich is made of and what exactly goes into getting it to you, the less delicious it becomes.
-I hope we don't spoil your appetite, but if we do, don't shoot the messenger.
+I hope I don't spoil your appetite—but if I do, please don't shoot the messenger.

 1. McRib Nutrition Facts Make You Want a McSalad

 The nutrition facts are downright frightening.
 According to McDonald's own website, not only does the sandwich contain a whopping 500 calories—meaning you are getting 1/4 of your daily calories in one sandwich if you're on a standard 2,000-calorie diet—it also has 240 calories from fat.
 Sure, you knew it wasn't good for you, but were you aware of just how bad for you it really is?